blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 //

-// Every function is duplicated to take both std::string and char* for the name.
+// Every function is duplicated to also support both std::string and char* for

 namespace base {